top of page

 London Artists' Studio Tour Preview Show

-The London Artist Studio Tour "Preview Show" is a sneak peek of what you might expect to see if you come out this April for the Studio Tour.
-This year’s Tour has 31 artists in 28 studios around all areas of London.
+The London Artist Studio Tour "Preview Show" was a sneak peek of what you might expect to see if you planned on attending the April Studio Tour.
+This year’s Tour had 31 artists in 28 studios around all areas of London.
 Normally working solo in their respective studios, this show provides an opportunity for us to display our work collectively and see the wonderful variety of mediums and styles that we make.
 You’ll see painting, sculpture, ceramics, textile art and more during this week’s show.
 The London Artist Studio Tour is one of this cities oldest visual arts events, having run for over 30 years.
 It’s also one of the most popular, as we’ve had some of London’s most celebrated artists display their work, and had hundreds of thousands of studio visits by interested art lovers over the decades.
 Completely artist run and self funded, the Studio Tour is a wonderful way to experience the arts and meet with working artists in our city.

-The 2024 London Artists’ Studio Tour (L.A.S.T.) takes place April 19, 20 and 21.
-It is a three-day self-guided Tour that offers the public an extraordinary opportunity to meet local artists in their working environs and learn more about their creative processes.
-The tour is a free event.
+The 2024 London Artists’ Studio Tour (L.A.S.T.) took place on April 19, 20 and 21.
+It was a three-day self-guided Tour that offered the public an extraordinary opportunity to meet local artists in their working environs and learn more about their creative processes.
+The tour was a free event.

-Tthe opening reception for this event will be taking place on February 20th, from 5PM until 8PM and the exhibition will continue to run until Saturday, Feb.
-24th..
+The opening reception for this event took place on February 20th, from 5PM until 8PM and the exhibition continued to run until Saturday, Feb.
+24th.

-The London Artist Studio Tour "Preview Show" is a sneak peek of what you might expect to see if you come out this April for the Studio Tour.
-This year’s Tour has 31 artists in 28 studios around all areas of London.
+The London Artist Studio Tour "Preview Show" was a sneak peek of what you might expect to see if you planned on attending the April Studio Tour.
+This year’s Tour had 31 artists in 28 studios around all areas of London.
 Normally working solo in their respective studios, this show provides an opportunity for us to display our work collectively and see the wonderful variety of mediums and styles that we make.
 You’ll see painting, sculpture, ceramics, textile art and more during this week’s show.
 The London Artist Studio Tour is one of this cities oldest visual arts events, having run for over 30 years.
 It’s also one of the most popular, as we’ve had some of London’s most celebrated artists display their work, and had hundreds of thousands of studio visits by interested art lovers over the decades.
 Completely artist run and self funded, the Studio Tour is a wonderful way to experience the arts and meet with working artists in our city.

-The 2024 London Artists’ Studio Tour (L.A.S.T.) takes place April 19, 20 and 21.
-It is a three-day self-guided Tour that offers the public an extraordinary opportunity to meet local artists in their working environs and learn more about their creative processes.
-The tour is a free event.
+The 2024 London Artists’ Studio Tour (L.A.S.T.) took place on April 19, 20 and 21.
+It was a three-day self-guided Tour that offered the public an extraordinary opportunity to meet local artists in their working environs and learn more about their creative processes.
+The tour was a free event.

-Tthe opening reception for this event will be taking place on February 20th, from 5PM until 8PM and the exhibition will continue to run until Saturday, Feb.
-24th..
+The opening reception for this event took place on February 20th, from 5PM until 8PM and the exhibition continued to run until Saturday, Feb.
+24th.

 Patrick Thibert: Evolution of Works on Paper 1971 - 2023